Railroadin': Plot

-The gang is playing around the railroad station, and Joe and Chubby's father, an engineer, lectures against the kids playing in such a dangerous area.
-True to his word, after Joe and Chubby's father leaves, a crazy man named Loco Joe starts a train with most of the kids on it, save for Farina who is nearly run over several times.

-Once Farina manages to climb aboard himself, the kids attempt to stop the runaway locomotive, but have no luck until the engine crashes into a grocery truck.
-As it turns out, however, the entire incident is revealed to be a dream Farina had as Joe and Chubby's father lectured the kids about rail-yard safety.
+The gang is playing around the railroad station, and Joe and Chubby's engineer father lectures them for playing in such a dangerous area.
+After the father leaves, a crazy man named Loco Joe starts a train with most of the kids aboard, except Farina, who is nearly flattened several times.
+When Farina manages to climb aboard, the kids unsuccessfully attempt to stop the runaway train, which crashes into a grocery truck.
+The entire incident is revealed to be Farina's dream.

 Production notes

 Railroadin' is a partial remake of The Sun Down Limited.
-The film marked the first appearance of Norman Chaney as "Chubby", having won a national contest to replace Joe Cobb as the Our Gang "fat kid".
+The film marks the first appearance of Norman Chaney as "Chubby", having won a national contest to replace Joe Cobb as the Our Gang "fat kid".

 Lost soundtrack

-Like many early sound films, Railroadin' was recorded using a sound-on-disc synchronization process - the soundtracks for the film were held on separate phonographic records, which would be played by a projectionist in synch with the film.
-The sound discs for the film went missing at MGM in the 1940s, and only the film negative survived.
-When MGM sold Roach the catalog of Our Gang films made at the Roach studio, it therefore acquired only the picture element of Railroadin'; as such, the short was never included in any of the Little Rascals theatrical reissue or television distribution packages.
+Like many early sound films, Railroadin' was recorded using a sound-on-disc synchronization process.
+The soundtracks for the film were held on separate phonographic records that would be played by a projectionist synchronously with the film.
+The film's sound discs went missing at MGM in the 1940s, and only the film negative survived.
+When MGM sold Hal Roach the catalog of Our Gang films produced at his studio, Roach acquired only the picture element of Railroadin'.
+Because of its lack of sound, the short was never included in any of the Little Rascals theatrical reissues or television-distribution packages.

-Home movie distributor Blackhawk Films produced a silent film adaption of Railroadin' with text titles in the 1970s, leading to the film's first release in any form since its original theatrical release.
-In 1982, the long-lost sound discs for Railroadin' were located in an MGM vault, and the film was finally made available with sound for the first time in decades via a 1983 VHS release by Blackhawk.
-Railroadin' has since been released on DVD as well, but was never added into the Little Rascals television package, despite being restored to sound.
+Home-movie distributor Blackhawk Films produced a silent adaption of Railroadin' with text titles in the 1970s, leading to the film's first release in any form since its original theatrical release.
+In 1982, the long-lost sound discs for Railroadin' were located in an MGM vault, and the film was finally made available with sound for the first time in decades with a 1983 VHS release issued by Blackhawk.
+Railroadin' has since been released on DVD as well, but was not added into the Little Rascals television package despite the restoration of sound.